Sample Teacher Resumes

 - List any other areas of your work, such as setting and marking exams and tests, assessing children's work in other ways, dealing with individual issues, supporting children with personal problems, etc.

-- Mention the different people, groups and organizations you were in regular contact with.
+- Mention the different people, groups and organisations you were in regular contact with.
 This demonstrates the breadth of your communication skills.

 - Highlight your experience in using different kinds of resources to support the learning experience, such as audiovisual equipment and Information Technology.